crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

     _ Implement variables.id, variables.code
     + Check unique automation name and uri

+## Tuesday 20220215-1300 - 20220215-1315: 15 minutes

+    + Split batches.csv into variables.dictionary for each batch using reference.folder

 # Schedule

     Test each example
-    Split batches.csv into variables.dictionary for each batch using reference.folder
     Update run-onsset example to read from variables.dictionary

 # Tasks